Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/07-Operations-Pt2/Lesson7.md

 ## Learning Objectives (5 min)

+By the end of this lesson, you should be able to...

+1. Identify and describe:
+- how to use `OperationQueues` to handle the scheduling and execution of `Operations`.

 <!-- 1.
 Identify and describe
 1. Define
 1. Design
 1. Implement -->

 <!-- Define and describe:
 - Operation